t-SNE Exaggerates Clusters, Provably: Discussion

 \section{Discussion}

-Our study of t-SNE has established in considerable generality that one cannot infer the \textit{degree} of cluster structure or the \textit{extremity} of outliers from a t-SNE plot, see Theorems \ref{thm:unclustHammer}, \ref{thm:perturbhammer}, and \ref{thm:outlier_abs}.
-The proofs and intuitions behind these statements guided us to the surprising empirical observation that one cannot even infer the \textit{existence} of clusters or outliers.
-In particular, the injection of a small subset of adversarially chosen points can largely mask the cluster structure, while sizable injections of outlier points are masked within the cluster structure, see Figures \ref{fig:one_pt_perturb}, \ref{fig:outliers1}, \ref{fig:outliers_real_world}, and \ref{fig:bbc_appendix}.
+Our study of t-SNE has established in considerable generality that one cannot infer the \textit{degree} of cluster salience or the extremity of outliers from a t-SNE plot, see Theorems \ref{thm:unclustHammer}, \ref{thm:perturbhammer}, and \ref{thm:outlier_abs}.
+The proofs and intuitions behind these statements guided us to surprising empirical observations that one cannot even infer the \textit{existence} of clusters or outliers in some cases.
+In particular, the injection of a small subset of adversarially chosen points can largely mask the cluster structure, while sizable injections of outlier points are reliably masked within the cluster structure, see Figures \ref{fig:one_pt_perturb}, \ref{fig:outliers1}, \ref{fig:outliers_real_world}, and \ref{fig:bbc_appendix}.

 We have identified two properties of t-SNE that give rise to these idiosyncratic behaviors: (1) additive invariance with respect to the squared interpoint distances, and (2) the asymmetry between the input and output affinity matrices.
-While we have uncovered significant false positive failure modes that arise from these properties, we cannot completely rule out their utility.
-Additive invariance, while brittle under certain adversarial perturbations, may be robust to certain random perturbations.
-Indeed, adding random noise to a dataset is approximately equivalent to adding a constant to the interpoint distances due to concentration of measure.
-Additive invariance effectively allows t-SNE to ignore such noise, see Figure \ref{fig:higher_dim_tighter_clusters}.
-This phenomenon is worthy of further study.
+While we have uncovered significant failure modes that arise from these properties, we cannot completely rule out their utility. {For instance, though additive invariance may lead to exaggerated clusters, prior work has indicated that it may be useful in filtering out high-dimensional noise that may be present in the input, see e.g.\ Figure \ref{fig:higher_dim_tighter_clusters}, and \citet{lee2011, lee2014, Karoui2010, Kaouri2015, Landa2023}}.

-t-SNE belongs to a wide selection of data visualization techniques that are yet to be understood fully \citep{mcinnes2018umap, jacomy2014forceatlas2, tang2016visualizing, amid2019trimap}.
-Our hope is that this work inspires the reader to explore this fascinating landscape further and pursue the essential question: what can be provably deduced from a visualization?
+t-SNE belongs to a wide selection of data visualization techniques that are yet to be understood fully \citep{mcinnes2018umap, jacomy2014forceatlas2, tang2016visualizing, amid2019trimap}. {Our preliminary experiments (see Appendices \ref{app:umap1} and \ref{app:umap2}) suggest that the failure modes discussed in this paper may extend to other force-based dimension reduction techniques.} Our hope is that this work inspires the reader to explore this fascinating landscape further and pursue the essential question: what can be provably deduced from a visualization?

-\subsubsection{Acknowledgments}
+\section{Acknowledgments}